hannahilea/hannahilea.github.io/blog/vintage-bluetooth-speaker/src.md

 ---
 title: "Yesterday's static, today: A Bluetooth speaker for the vintage listener"
 type: Project write-up
-tags: [baseball-radio, dsp, once-more-with-less-fidelity, hardware, audio]
+tags: [baseball-radio, dsp, once-more-with-less-fidelity, hardware, audio-dehancement]
 description: 'Listening to modern baseball games through the static of the past, via a Bluetooth speaker in a laser-cut housing modeled from a vintage cathedral radio.'
 created: 2026-07-07
 published: Tue, 7 Jul 2026 23:30:00 EST